The mystery of the American lawyer who worked for a Putin-friendly oligarch and Julian Assange

 But these takes overlooked something much more striking.
 The texts revealed that Waldman, whose clients include the actor Johnny Depp and other celebrities, had initially approached Warner on behalf of Julian Assange, the founder of WikiLeaks, attempting on a pro-bono basis to help Assange cut a deal with the Justice Department.
 This outreach came while Waldman was representing Deripaska, an aluminum magnate, on a $40,000-a-month contract and while Deripaska himself was seeking an immunity deal from Congress in exchange for his testimony related to the Russia scandal.

 In other words, Waldman was working simultaneously for Assange and Deripaska, a confidant of Russian President Vladimir Putin.
 And in 2010, Waldman had reported working as a lobbyist directly for the Russian foreign ministry.
-With his ties to Deripaska and Russia, the texts raised the intriguing question of whether Waldman’s efforts on behalf of Assange were connected to the interests of Deripaska or the Kremlin.
+With Waldman’s ties to Deripaska and Russia, the texts raised the intriguing question of whether his efforts on behalf of Assange were connected to the interests of Deripaska or the Kremlin.

 On Wednesday, the Guardian reported that Waldman’s work for Assange was more extensive than previously known.
 Last year, according to visitor logs obtained by the newspaper, Waldman visited Assange nine times in the Ecuadorian Embassy in London, where Assange has been confined since 2012, when he sought refuge there to dodge an extradition order.